(This article is sponsored by the Ambleside Music Festival)

 “The attitude was there,” Holland says.
 “But there weren’t a lot of classic punk songs.
 And I thought that maybe what we could do that was different from many other bands is we would try to write good songs.

 “So there was almost, dare I say, a pop element—a little bit—in some of our music,” he adds.
 “And I think we’ve really expanded on that as time has progressed.”

 The Offspring will bring their unique blend of pop and California punk to the three-day Ambleside Music Festival in West Vancouver’s Ambleside Park.
 The three-day event’s other headliners are Canadian sensations Mother Mother, Marianas Trench, and Walk off the Earth.

-To accomplish this, he’s invited Charlotte Cardin, Grandson, St. Paul & the Broken Bones, Jon and Roy, Ria Mae, Tokyo Police Club, Hannah Georgas, and Little Destroyer, among others, to perform on-stage.
+There’s a long list of additional acts on the August 12 to 14 weekend, including Charlotte Cardin, Grandson, St. Paul & The Broken Bones, Jon and Roy, Ria Mae, Tokyo Police Club, Hannah Georgas, and Little Destroyer.

 “Curating Ambleside Music Festival was no small task!
 We really wanted the weekend to stand out,” festival producer Quinn Allen says.
 “The idea behind the lineup we built was to keep the acts fun and energetic while also making sure there was enough musical diversity that the weekend would appeal to a broad audience.
 It’s been years since we’ve been able to hold events so we really wanted to offer something for everyone—to give everyone a chance to come out and enjoy a beautiful day by Ambleside Beach listening to music with friends.”

 Holland says that the Offspring had to cancel a Canadian tour six months ago because of the pandemic, so he’s especially eager to get in front of the live audience in West Vancouver.

 “I’m just thrilled that we’re finally able to come up to play for you guys.”